cloudbees-days/cloudbees-field-workshops/docs/rollout/rollout-2.md

 # Lab - Gating Code with CloudBees Feature Flags

 * In this lab, you will create a title component and add it to the **microblog-frontend** sample application.
 Since this component is *experimental*, we will gate it behind our previously created feature flag (`title: new Rox.flag(false)`) that will initially hide it.
-Then, using Rollout's dashboard, we will remotely configure the value of the flag, enabling the title.
+* Using Rollout's dashboard, we will remotely configure the value of the flag, enabling the title.
 * The *Gating Code with CloudBees Feature Flags* lab instructions are available at:
   * [https://github.com/cloudbees-days/core-rollout-flow-workshop/blob/master/labs/rolloutFeature/rolloutFeature.md](https://github.com/cloudbees-days/core-rollout-flow-workshop/blob/master/labs/rolloutFeature/rolloutFeature.md)